nodejs/node/doc/api/util.md

 `promisify()` assumes that `original` is a function taking a callback as its final argument in all cases.
 If `original` is not a function, `promisify()` will throw an error.
-If `original` is a function but its last argument is not a Node.js style callback, it will still be passed a Node.js style callback as its last argument.
+If `original` is a function but its last argument is not an error-first style callback, it will still be passed an error-first style callback as its last argument.

 ### Custom promisified functions